arthurpicht/Barnacle/README.md

 ## Prepare Barnacle as a tool

-In order to prepare Barnacle to be used as a command line tool, proceed the following steps.
+In order to prepare Barnacle to be used as a command line tool, build Barnacle as described and proceed the following steps.

 1. By calling